 Startup Expenses for Home Daycare

 Check your local state guidelines for licensing and regulations.
 In Oklahoma, we are required to be licensed, but the license itself doesn’t cost.
 In some states, it does and so do other permits and inspections.
-There are many expenses in getting ready to be licensed and having all the necessary equipment.
 Some states require you have liability insurance, some don’t, but that’s an expense to consider.
 Click here to see licensing requirements for Oklahoma.

 Are you new to daycare or thinking about starting one?
 Check this out!

-I would say a conservative ballpark figure for daycare expenses would be $3,000-$5,000 depending on what you already have and what your state requires.
+I would say a conservative ballpark figure for startup expenses for home daycare would be $3,000-$5,000 depending on what you already have and what your state requires.
 Also, supplies cost differently in different areas.
 If you don’t have children of your own and don’t have a house full of toys already, it may be a lot more.

-Click here to see how to reduce expenses for running your childcare business.
+Click here to see how to reduce day to day expenses for running your childcare business.

 - Approved fire extinguisher

-- Smoke detector in every room the children will be in except he kitchen and bathroom
+- Smoke detector in every room the children will be in except the kitchen and bathroom

 - Any of your door locks must be able to be opened from the inside